teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/preprocessing.md

 ### Start Processing!

-We are now ready to press **START PROCESSING**, if setup as described this will
+We are now ready to press **START PROCESSING**.

+If setup as described this will
 - Estimate CTF and inter-frame motion parameters according to the spatiotemporal model
 - Generate one micrograph per tilt in which the motion has been corrected according to the motion model
 - Generate masks around gold fiducials in each image using the provided BoxNet model